inv4fee2020/pli_node_conf/node_backup_restore.md

 _NOTE: There is no **TL:DR** section on this topic given the significance of operations being performed so please take the time to read the documentation_

-This particular document assumes that you already have a local clone of the repo on your node.
+This particular document assumes that you already have a local clone of the github repository on your new node [Setting up a Plugin $PLI node - Step 4](node_autosetup.md).

 ### What files are backed up?